-UPDATE 3-Brazil's BRF to conclude asset sales in Dec, tips next CEO
+UPDATE 4-Brazil's BRF says CEO to step down; asset sale push goes on

 An increase in halal meat production in Muslim markets of the Gulf states, such as Saudi Arabia, is also part of the strategy, said Patricio Rohner, vice president for halal markets.

-Among other targets, the company hopes to end a ban by the EU affecting 12 of its plants after the European Commission found deficiencies in Brazil’s health inspection services.
+BRF had once planned to spin off its halal unit in an initial public offering but Luz said the company is now more focused on integrating those operations more closely.

-For the company to resume dividend payments, the executives said, BRF must raise return on invested capital above the costs of capital, achieve higher margins and lower indebtedness. ($1 = 3.7623 reais) (Reporting by Ana Mano; additional reporting by Jake Spring; Editing by Jonathan Oatis, Steve Orlofsky and Bill Berkrot)
+Among other business targets, the company hopes to end a ban by the EU affecting 12 of its plants after the European Commission found deficiencies in Brazil’s health inspection services. ($1 = 3.7623 reais) (Reporting by Ana Mano; additional reporting by Jake Spring and Tatiana Bautzer; Editing by Marguerita Choy and Bill Berkrot)